Depression in men – Adon Health Skip to content

 📞 0800 111 0 222

-In men, depression often manifests differently than in women, being more emotionally withdrawn, more physical, and often with a tendency towards overcompensation.
+In men, depression often runs differently than in women, being more emotionally guarded, more physical, and often with a tendency towards overcompensation.

 Male-specific symptoms: